Hotel Loyalty Is Dead…Or Is It?

 Director of Market Intelligence - Revinate

 Revinate enables hoteliers to transform their guest data into revenue.
 With Revinate Marketing and Revinate Guest Feedback, hoteliers are empowered to make smarter decisions, resulting in increased direct revenue and guest engagement.
 The company is backed by leading Silicon Valley investors, including Benchmark Capital, Tenaya Capital, and Sozo Ventures.
-Headquartered in San Francisco with regional offices in Amsterdam and Singapore, Revinate counts more than 26,000 of the world"s leading hotels as customers.
+Headquartered in San Francisco with regional offices in Amsterdam and Singapore, Revinate counts tens of thousands of the world's leading hotels as customers.

 To learn more, please visit www.revinate.com.